How Long Can Fifth-Graders go with NO Talking?

 We earn a commission if you make a purchase, at no additional cost to you.

-The Benefits of Using Shiloh in Your Classroom:
+Benefits of Using Stuart Little in Your Classroom:

-I offer a complete novel study to accompany Shiloh for use in the classroom or homeschool.
-The unit includes both a printable format and a Google Drive™ format, for use in a paperless classroom or with Google Classroom.
+I offer a complete novel study to accompany Stuart Little for use in the classroom or homeschool.
+The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom.

-See what people are saying about the Shiloh Novel Study by The Teaching Bank!
+See what people are saying about the Stuart Little Novel Study by The Teaching Bank!

-Try a free sample of the novel study for Shiloh
+Try a free sample of the novel study for Stuart Little

 You can purchase this novel study at the following locations: